jeremenichelli/personal-site/posts/2017-10-06-the-web-components-experience.md

 ## Declaration

-The entry selling points of components is their declarative and reusable nature.
+The entry selling points of components is their declarative and reusable nature, this benefit is around architecture of a project that needs to scale and not tied to technologies.

 ```js
 import React from 'react';